You can find some of the most commonly asked questions below. Please if you have any other questions.

 However, it is in winter that we see the centre of the Milky Way in the Southern Hemisphere.
 This central bulge of the Milky Way can be seen around the constellation of Sagittarius.

 The farther south you live, the higher up in the sky Sagittarius will rise.
-On Great Barrier Island, we are in the southern hemisphere and thus privileged to see the Milky Way high overhead with much more detail than in the northern hemisphere.
+On Great Barrier Island, we are far enough south in the southern hemisphere to be privileged to see the Milky Way high overhead with much more detail than in the northern hemisphere.

 The constellation Orion with asterism The Pot, the brightest star, Sirius and constellation Canis Major are some famous and fabulous summer features.